threez/file-queue/README.md

 three directories `cur`, `tmp` and `new`.
 The names of the files follow the maildir conventions.

-    var queue = new require('fs-queue').Queue('.');
+    var queue = new require('file-queue').Queue('.', callback);

-## Pushing and poping messages from the queue
+## Pushing and popping messages from the queue

-Poping a message can be done at any time.
-If the queue doesn't contain at the moment it 'blocks' until it does.
+Popping a message can be done at any time.
+If the queue doesn't contain an item at the moment it 'blocks' until it does.
 If there was an error, while removing the message `err` will contain an error message.